nicolasochem/tzip/proposals/tzip-16/tzip-16.md

 - `tezos-storage://KT1QDFEu8JijYbsJqzoXq7mKvfaQQamHD1kX/foo`: get the value at
   `foo` from the metadata big-map of the contract `KT1QDFEu8JijYbsJqzoXq7mKvfaQQamHD1kX` (on the current network).
+- `tezos-storage://KT1QDFEu8JijYbsJqzoXq7mKvfaQQamHD1kX//foo`: like the above,
+  but the key is `/foo` (first `/` removed from the path).

 #### The `sha256` URI Scheme